Justin Benson and Aaron Moorhead: Personal lives

 Justin Benson was born on June 9, 1983, in San Diego, California, United States.
 Aaron Moorhead grew up in Tarpon Springs, Florida and attended Palm Harbor University High School.

-As a child, Benson was a fan of the Marvel Comics character Daredevil which later informed his contributions to several Marvel television series, notably Daredevil: Born Again.
+As a child, Benson was a fan of the Marvel Comics character Daredevil which later informed his contributions to several Marvel Cinematic Universe television series, notably Daredevil: Born Again.

 Careers

 Both directed shorts and commercials early in their careers, with Moorhead directing his first film at 19 years old.

 Their first film, the 2012 horror film Resolution, was screened at the 2012 Tribeca Film Festival.
 They described their partnership as purely collaborative and cast the lead actors after working with them in previous commercials they had worked on.
 Their follow up, the 2014 romantic body horror film Spring, premiered at the 2014 Toronto International Film Festival.
 The film was publicly praised by both Richard Linklater and Guillermo del Toro.
 The pair's work can also be found in the horror anthology film V/H/S: Viral in the segment entitled "Bonestorm".
 Their film The Endless premiered in competition at the Tribeca Film Festival in 2017, and was theatrically released in 2018 by Well Go USA Entertainment.
 The Endless, alongside their 2019 film Synchronic which premiered at the 2019 Toronto International Film Festival, are in the same shared universe as Resolution.
 Amid the COVID-19 pandemic, the duo created and starred in Something in the Dirt which was shot in Benson's apartment due to restrictions on the film industry at the time.
 They describe their films as naturalistic and grounded, despite the science fiction or horror elements.

 In television, Benson and Moorhead have contributed to multiple Marvel Cinematic Universe television series.
-After directing two episodes of Moon Knight, the duo were recruited as lead directors of the second season of Loki and directed four out of six episodes of the series.
+After directing two episodes of Moon Knight (2022), which according to executives at Marvel Studios went "so smoothly," the duo were quickly recruited as lead directors of the second season of Loki (2023).
 In 2023, after a significant creative reshuffle on Daredevil: Born Again, the two were hired as lead directors and executive producers, and, alongside new showrunner Dario Scardapane, reworked the storyline and structure of the planned first and second seasons.
-Benson and Moorhead are credited with directing three episodes in the show's first season, and contributed to the already-completed other six episodes.
-They returned as lead directors in the second season, directing the first two episodes of the season.
+Benson and Moorhead are credited with directing three episodes in the show's first season (2025), and contributed to the already-completed other six episodes.
+They returned as lead directors in the second season (2026), directing the first two episodes of the season.
 Ethan Hawke and Vincent D'Onofrio, stars of Moon Knight and Daredevil: Born Again respectively, both praised the filmmaking team for their direction on set and creative decisions.